Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

 While ontology hierarchies and UMLS provide valuable insights into medical relationships, they are sparse and insufficient for diverse downstream tasks.
 First, they lack connections between EHR codes from different institutions, such as relationships involving local codes.
 Second, they indicate whether two codes are related but do not quantify the closeness of these relationships, limiting their precision.

-To address these gaps, we leverage GPT-4 in a denoising process to curate edges, for code mapping and identifying related codes, as additional training labels.
+To address these gaps, we leverage GPT-4 as a lightweight \emph{denoising and labeling module} to curate edges for code mapping and the identification of related codes as additional training labels.
+All GPT-4 calls are restricted to small, pre-filtered candidate sets obtained through embedding-based similarity search, ensuring both computational feasibility and bounded context length.
+All duplicate code–code edges ($\approx 7\%$ overlap across sources) were deterministically removed by exact code matching before training, ensuring a unique, non-inflated graph without affecting efficiency or performance.

-\paragraph{GPT-4 guided mapping pairs.} To assist in the training of embeddings for local codes, we generate edges to map these codes to common ontologies.
-For each local code, we calculate its cosine similarity with standardized codes using different PLM embeddings (SapBERT, CODER, BGE, and OpenAI), as shown in Figure~\ref{fig:map-codes-gpt4}.
+\paragraph{GPT-4-guided mapping pairs.} To facilitate the training of embeddings for local codes, we generate edges that map these codes to common ontologies.
+For each local code, we calculate its cosine similarity with standardized codes using different PLM embeddings (SAPBERT, CODER, BGE, and OpenAI), as shown in Fig.~\ref{fig:map-codes-gpt4}.
 For example, we map local VA lab codes to LOINC, and local BDX procedure codes to CCS.
-For each local code, we identify the top $20$ standardized codes with the highest cosine similarity for each embedding method, selecting their union as potential mapping candidates.
-GPT-4 is then used to classify these candidate pairs as correct and incorrect mappings.
-These GPT-4-labeled correct and incorrect mappings will be used as training data in the contrastive learning step.
-These ``hard-negative'' pairs highlight cases where existing embeddings struggle to differentiate codes, making further training in the GAME algorithm necessary to refine their representations.
+For every local code, we retain the top $20$ standardized codes with the highest cosine similarity from each embedding model and take their union (typically $\leq 60$ candidates per code).
+Only candidates with high-similarity scores are sent to GPT-4o for binary classification as \emph{correct} or \emph{incorrect} mappings.
+For each local code, all its candidate pairs are asked in one prompt (about $2\,000$ tokens per call).
+Given that there are about $2\,000$ local labs in VA, this corresponds to roughly $2\times10^3$ GPT-4 evaluations and results in a total cost of approximately US\$5 for this institution.
+The GPT-4-labeled correct and incorrect mappings are used as training data in the contrastive learning step.
+Pairs that are textually similar but labeled incorrectly by GPT-4 serve as ``hard negatives,'' which are especially valuable for refining the embedding geometry.